How To Make Organic Antibiotics For Chicken In Poultry Farm

 natural antibiotics for chickens

-The use of scent leaf for poultry has several benefits; apart from being an effective natural antibiotic, scent leaf has a distinct aroma that helps improves the quality of the meat from the chicken; it makes the meat tastier and more nutritious.
+I have known scent leaf to be a very strong antibiotic for a long time; personally, I do extract the juice and drink.
+Scent leaf is a very good natural antibiotic that can be used by man and animals.
+The use of scent leaf for poultry has several benefits; apart from being an effective natural antibiotic, scent leaf has a distinct aroma that helps improve the quality of the meat from the chicken; it makes the meat tastier and more nutritious.

 Amazing, isn’t it?
 Use the Share Button below to share this article on your timeline, someone may find it helpful.